Table of contents

 relative to a rotated coordinate system.

-angle The angle in radians through which the original
+angle is the angle in radians through which the original

 coordinate system is to be rotated.

-iaxis An index for the axis of the original coordinate system
+iaxis is an index for the axis of the original coordinate system

 about which the rotation by angle is to be performed.